mojaloop/settlements-bc/docs/flows/README.md

 ## Settlement Transfer
 Settlement transfer is the process of settlement receiving the settlement transfers to be settled.
+Once a settlement transfer has been created successfully, the settlement obligation has been created for the payer (debtor) and payee (creditor).

+It is the responsibility of the settlement component to settle settlement batches in order to restore liquidity limits for the DFSP's (Participant Accounts).
+The Settlement Matrix generation process is responsible for notifying the external system of the settlement completion.

 ### Settlement Transfer - Central-Ledger
 The flow below is how a fulfilled transfer is posted to Settlements: